-5.1.2 Job and task analysis
+5.1.2 Job and Task Analysis

-To identify all performance requirements of a job or duty area, a job analysis should be conducted to determine all of the tasks involved with all states of the nuclear facility, including normal operations, accident conditions and emergency situations.
+To identify all performance requirements of a eapability, job or duty area, a job analysis should be conducted to determine all of the tasks, subtasks and task elements involved with all states of the nuclear facility, including normal operations, accident conditions and emergency situations.
 The end result of a job analysis is a list of tasks that should be completed to perform the job correctly.
 Task difficulty, importance and frequency are considered to determine which tasks need to be part of training and to determine the initial and continuing training content.
-Task analysis should be conducted to determine the method of task performance and associated knowledge and skills.
+Task analysis should be conducted to determine the method of task performance and associated knowledge and skills and abilities.